Operation 1111: Fight for control of Mobye

 While KNDF had announced it launched an offensive to retake Mobye from Tatmadaw, who had taken it in December.
 Junta is reported to have taken high casualties when taking the town.
 With KNDF now defending against a Junta bid to "Reclaim" Mobye from KNDF.
 The Junta is now sending reinforcements from Loikaw to help in this effort.
 Additional areas are mentioned, with the Irrawaddy citing an KNDF member saying: "Fighting has also broken out in [Karenni's] Loikaw, Hpasaung, and Bawlakhae townships over the past month, but Mobye has seen the heaviest clashes.
-The junta has suffered significant casualties while we have also lost some comrades".
+The junta has suffered significant casualties, while we have also lost some comrades".
 Mobye is strategically located 40 km from Loikaw.
 In the city of Loikaw itself, the Junta is reported to be deploying the Peoples Militia to guard important sites.
 Such as Educational and Government buildings.
 Explaining "The People's Militia in Loikaw was formed after the 1111 Operation, and the majority of its members are local residents and junta supporters."
 Reporting on the recent fighting causes civilian casualties, due to artillery and air strikes.
 Drone strikes in the fight over Mobye reported, these drone strikes have forced the Karenni to withdraw from some defensive positions with both Tatmadaw and Karenni resistance having suffered "heavy casualties".

 Karenni have made inroads into Bawlakhe township recently, prompting the Junta to respond, lanching a battle for Bawlakhe.
 With also Demoso, Moebye and areas surrounding Loikaw also seeing some fighting.
 Claims of the Junta employing prisoners in their fight against the Karenni emerge.

-My mid March Irrawaddy says "In Hpruso, Bawlake, Hpasawng, and Demoso, the regime has primarily resorted to defensive positions", leaving it unclear what kind of control this in practice means, is it the towns or just strategic points in the townships.
+My mid-March, Irrawaddy says "In Hpruso, Bawlake, Hpasawng, and Demoso, the regime has primarily resorted to defensive positions", leaving it unclear what kind of control this in practice means, is it the towns or just strategic points in the townships.
 With heavy fighting in Mobye and Pekhon.
-Irrawaddy also reporting "heavy casualties" in this fighting.
-While DVB stated in mid-February "The regime in Naypyidaw controls Loikaw, Bawlakhe, and Hpasawng."
+Irrawaddy is also reporting "heavy casualties" in this fighting.
+While DVB stated in mid-February, "The regime in Naypyidaw controls Loikaw, Bawlakhe, and Hpasawng."

 Pa-O National Organization is said to participate in the fighting as fighting is ongoing along the Loikaw-Hsihseng road, incl. in Mobye.

 Earthquake

 The 2025 Myanmar earthquake affected residents, limiting their water access.
 However, combat also continued in the Kayah theatre with Junta airstrikes in Hrupso and Loikaw townships.
 While reportedly, some Karenni civilians initially confused the quake with airstrikes.

 This water crisis affecting some 100,000 people in Karenni held areas.

-In early April it was reported that civilian recovery from the Earthquake had begun.
-However, this largely with private efforts and donations.
+In early April, it was reported that civilian recovery from the Earthquake had begun.
+However, this is largely with private efforts and donations.
 The KSIEC has promised it will provide support to civilians.

-In some parts of Karenni lands food production is affected.
-This is still from the 2024 flooding, meaning there are multiply natural disasters affecting life in Karenni state.
+In some parts of Karenni lands, food production is affected.
+This is still from the 2024 flooding, meaning there are multiple natural disasters affecting life in Karenni state.